How to Create a Business Continuity Plan in 5 Steps

 - Backup power: Consider keeping backup generators on hand in the event of a power outage so you can get your electrical systems or computers back up and running quickly.

 - Alternate operations site: Set up a second physical location where business operations can still be conducted if you lose access to your headquarters.
-This second location should include all the same tools and systems needed to continue work as planned as well as equipment to recover the primary site.
+This alternate site should include all the same tools and systems needed to continue work as planned, as well as equipment to recover the primary site.

 - Essential equipment and services: Essentials include access to email, web servers, data backup sites, and any other tools your day-to-day operations require.
 Consider the applications and vendors you depend on, and make sure you’ll still be able to use them should an incident occur.

 5 Steps to Creating a Business Continuity Plan